 operations to ensure a sampling of risk significant maintenance tasks and operations are evaluated, even if reliability has not been a concern.
 Select from this list the

 controls for the more risk-significant operations to review during the inspection.
 In addition, once on site, the inspector should initially determine what maintenance and surveillance activities of safety controls or IROFS are scheduled to be performed by the licensee or certificate holder during the period of the inspection.
 From this, the

 inspector should select a sample of maintenance and surveillance activities for

 risk-significant operations to observe during the inspection.
-The inspector should use the Summary or other safety analysis to determine the risk-significant operations.
+The inspector should use the integrated safety analyses (ISAs) Summary or other safety analysis to determine the risk-significant operations.
 In addition, the inspector should consider inspecting a small sample of non-IROFS related maintenance to verify that the maintenance

 program is adequately implemented throughout the facility and is not only effective for IROFS-specific maintenance.